sixoverground/codeigniter-active-record/README.md

 codeigniter-active-record
 =========================

 CodeIgniter base model that emulates the Ruby on Rails ActiveRecord class.
+Clean up your controllers, and put all your boilerplate code into your core Model class.

 Get Started
 -----------